HubertWojcik10/mlops_project/reports/README.md

 > **How many credits did you end up using during the project and what service was most expensive?
 In general what do**
 > **you think about working in the cloud?**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *Group member 1 used ..., Group member 2 used ..., in total ... credits was spend during development.
-The service*
-> *costing the most was ... due to ... .
-Working in the cloud was ...*
->
 > Answer:

----
-We were surprised to see that we used only ~ $2.12 credits!
+We were surprised to see that we used only ~ $2.12 credits.
 The most expensive service was the Artifact Registry as it contains our dockerfiles needed for model building and for the FastAPI app.
 This cost us $1.46, and the rest is split between Vertex AI and Cloud Storage.
---- Keerthi

 ### Question 28

 > **Did you implement anything extra in your project that is not covered by other questions?
 Maybe you implemented**
 > **a frontend for your API, use extra version control features, a drift detection service, a kubernetes cluster etc.**
 > **If yes, explain what you did and why.**
->
-> Recommended answer length: 0-200 words.
->
-> Example:
-> *We implemented a frontend for our API.
-We did this because we wanted to show the user ... .
-The frontend was*
-> *implemented using ...*
 >
 > Answer: